aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-XGBoost-on-a-tabular-dataset.md

 Remarks :
 - Unpromising trials are pruned using `XGBoostPruningCallback`, based on the RMSE on the current validation fold.
 - We set n_jobs=8 (the number of cores of my laptop) for XGBoost and 1 for the HPO process.

+**Update** Following an insightful comment by @k_nzw, I understood that it is not appropriate to use the pruning callback within k-fold cross validation.
+It appears that it is meant to be used when there is a single training per trial.
+As explained by @k_nzw:

+> This is because at each trial, we can report intermediate value once at each step.

+So in our case with several trainings per trial, the callback might only be used in the first step of the cross validation loop but not in the following steps...
+Which is not what I expected.
+Thanks again @k_nzw for your comment, ありがとう！ Although the pruning is kind of useless here, I keep the code as it was first written and hope that someone else might learn from this mistake.

 So here is the objective function :